WellSys/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

          y_train.txt            Identifier numbers of actvities related to rows of train data One row for each row of feature data from x_train.txt

-         x_train.txt            561-column-wide train data described in features.txt
-                                These are the data that go in the columns named in in features.txt, above, and are the results of analysis on the observation vectors in the body_ and total_ files below in Train Measurement Data.
+         x_train.txt            561-column-wide train data described in Analysis Data Summary, below These are the data that go in the columns named in features.txt, above, and are the results of analysis on the observation vectors in the body_ and total_ files below in Train Measurement Data.